mariakalimeri/gromos-network-clustering/README.txt

 Glustering, i.e. grouping together according to similarity, snapshots of a dynamic network.

-This code was written in the context of a collaboration with Dr. Fabio Sterpone https://sites.google.com/site/sterponefabio/
+This code was written in the context of a collaboration with Dr. Fabio Sterpone, LBT/IBPC, CNRS, Paris (France) https://sites.google.com/site/sterponefabio/

 README file